davewhiteland/compsci-superbasics/collections/_command-line/tab-completion.md

 shell you're running.
 So some autocompletion is taking into account what it knows you are trying to do (from the characters you've already typed).
-For example, if you are trying to change to a directory with the `cd` command, some shell's autocomplete will automatically disregard any filename that is not a directory.
+For example, if you are trying to change to a directory with the `cd` command, some shells' autocomplete will automatically disregard any filename that is not a directory.